aplteam/CommTools/README.md

 Select one item (q=quit)
  ```

-By passing one or two additional flags via `⍺` one can allow the user to select more than one options, or force he to select a option being able to quit.
+By passing one or two additional flags via `⍺` one can allow the user to select more than one options, or force her to select a option being able to quit.

 ### Interrupting

-It is not possible to interrupt `Select` with either a weak or a strong interrupt.
+It is not possible to interrupt `Select` with either a weak or a strong interrupt due to a long-standing bug (Mantis 14535).
 However, by entering `∘∘∘` the user can force `Select` to run onto a stop vector that is dynamically set.

 ### Auto-selection